florale/rscentheme/README.md

 ```

 # Usage
+`rscentheme` currently offers **5** themes in Dark mode:

+- `rose` inspired by Rose of No Man's Land by Byredo.
+- `iris` inspired by Iris Malikhân by Maison Crivelli.
+- `mountainwater` inspired by Silver Mountain Water by Creed.
+- `woodsea` inspired by Wood Sage and Sea Salt by Jo Malone.
+- `br540` inspired by Baccarat Rouge 540 by Maison Francis Kurkdjian.

 You can install all themes using the following code

 ```r
 rscentheme()
 ```

-`rscentheme` currently offers 4 themes in Dark mode:

-- `rose` inspired by Rose of No Man's Land by Byredo.
-- `iris` inspired by Iris Malikhân by Maison Crivelli.
-- `mountainwater` inspired by Silver Mountain Water by Creed.
-- `woodsea` inspired by Wood Sage and Sea Salt by Jo Malone.

-To install, apply, or switch a theme in your R Studio, run `hello_rscentheme("theme_name")`.
+To apply or switch a theme, run `hello_rscentheme("theme_name")`.

 For Rose of No Man's Land,
 ```r